 as we explained in the triangle area calculator.
 Note that the base of the triangle is the length of a side of the octagon.
 Since there are as many of these triangles as the polygon has sides (eight for an octagon), you have to multiply the area of this triangle by the number of sides.
 You will obtain the total area of the octagon:

 area of octagon = 8 * base * height / 2 = perimeter * apothem / 2.

 These tricks work for any polygon, e.g., hexagons and any other polygon you can think of, as long as it is regular.
 Apart from using triangles, there are other tricks you can use to calculate the area of an octagon if you don't remember the formula, but they will not work for other polygons.
-For example, if you imagine an octagon shape inside of a square you can see that the difference is only four right triangles.
-"How to find the area of a regular octagon with this information?" you might ask.
+For example, if you imagine an octagon shape inside a square, you can see that the difference is only four right triangles.
+"How to find the area of a regular octagon with this information?", you might ask.
 Well, it is very easy:

 - Calculate the area of the square (the side is